-Severe side effects linked to Invokana use are:
+The most severe side effects of Invokana are:

 - Diabetic ketoacidosis: If the body does not regulate its blood insulin and glucose levels properly, it can trigger diabetic ketoacidosis or a condition caused by too much acid in the blood.
 Symptoms are often dehydration, severe fatigue, and confusion.
 Medical attention is recommended if the patient experiences blurred vision or unconsciousness.

 - Heart failure: Abnormalities in the blood related to type 2 diabetes can have negative effects on the heart itself.
 Over time, this could lead to heart failure, heart attacks, strokes, and dangerous heart palpitations.
 Experiencing blood abnormalities for an extended period of time may also eventually cause failures in the kidneys and urinary tract.

 - Bone breaks: Bone development, healing, and strength heavily rely on the health of a person’s blood and bone marrow.
 Invokana use has been linked to an inordinately high amount of bone fractures among users, indicating that components of the drug may be weakening bones.

 - Amputation: J&J was recently instructed by the Food and Drug Administration (FDA) to put a “black box” warning on Invokana’s packaging that states the drug increases the user’s risk of foot and leg amputations related to type 2 diabetes complications.

 Who May Be Harmed by Invokana Side Effects?

 Anyone using Invokana may experience any of the aforementioned side effects.
 The FDA has not noted specifically that one group of subjects within its clinical trials of the drug was remarkably more at risk than the next.
 However, elders taking Invokana who are already likely to have weakened bones may be more likely to experience bone density loss while taking the drug.
-Furthermore, women taking Invokana may have an increased likelihood of developing a yeast infection.
+Furthermore, side effects of Invokana for women may include an increased likelihood of developing a yeast infection.